OATESE/G10-Momentum-Trading-Strategy-/README.md

 ## Financial-Modelling-Individual-Project
 Financial Modelling Project worth 70* of grade.
+See Coursework Brief and description of the case study.
+Submission file uploaded and excel file

 # BEA3026 Financial Modelling Individual Assignment